oracle/truffleruby/doc/user/known-cves.md

 ### zlib

-We are not aware of any known vulnerabilities, but consider potential vulnerabilities in your system `zlib`.
+No vulnerabilities are known, but consider potential vulnerabilities in your system `zlib`.

 ### libssl